 MSD Project Clear & The Community

 Project Clear is MSD’s initiative to improve water quality and alleviate many wastewater concerns in the St. Louis region.
 MSD will invest billions of dollars over a generation for community rainscaping projects, system improvements, and an ambitious program of maintenance and repair.
 Rainscaping investments alone will total $120 million.
-Last season (2018-2019), over 80 applications were selected to receive grant funding, totaling more than $225,000.
-Please let us know if you would like us to visit your community event to talk about the Rainscaping Small Grants Program!
+Last season (2019-2020), over 100 applications were selected to receive grant funding, totaling more than $425,000.

 Eligibility– Please see if your property is located within the Rainscaping Grants Program Area.

 Eligible entities include homes, schools, churches, government properties, organizations, and businesses.
 Employees of MSD or Missouri Botanical Garden are not eligible for grants.